madewokherd/xalia/README.md

 }
 ```

 The language works based on pattern-matching.
 In this example we are searching for an element with the combo_box role that is "interactable" (generally, in the active window while there isn't a menu open - the exact definition is defined within GUDL).
 All matching controls are marked as "targetable" which makes it possible to navigate to it.
-If the control is targeted, they also have actions defined on them.
-If a targeted combo box has a child with the "text" role then a secondary action is defined on that.
+If the control is targeted, it also has actions defined on it.
+If a targeted combo box has a child with the "text" role then a secondary action to open an on-screen keyboard is defined on that.

 All of these conditions are monitored, and if any of them changes (for example, a menu opens, making the combo box no longer "interactable"), the declarations inside no longer apply.